zetenynagy/dsc.max/README.md

 * Easily editable and expandable in Max

 **How to use?**
 * To use, simply connect your controller via USB, then open Max and create a new patcher.
-After adding your controller's designated dsc_max object (dsc.ds5 for DualSense, dsc.ds4 for DualShock 4), connect the first outlet of dsc_max to the inlet of an umenu object.
+After adding your controller's designated dsc.max object (dsc.ds5 for DualSense, dsc.ds4 for DualShock 4), connect the first outlet of dsc_max to the inlet of an umenu object.
 Then connect the second (middle) outlet of the aforementioned umenu to the second (middle) inlet of dsc_max.
 Send a bang on the first inlet of dsc_max, then select the device in the umenu.
 Connect the outlets to your liking, then toggle polling on the third (right) inlet.
 (See Example.maxpat)

 **Dependencies and requirements:**
 * Max/MSP is required to use this patcher.